rackerlabs/technical-blog/_posts/2020-03-19-rackspace-launches-new-database-administration-service-block-offerings.md

 Maintaining infrastructure, managing the back-end data environment, and tuning databases while keeping your data secure can be a major drain on IT resources.
 Luckily, recent additions to the Rackspace Service Block offerings can help.
 The all new database administration (DBA) service blocks remove the burden of day-to-day database management while ensuring your environment is healthy, available, secure, and optimized for performance.

 <!--more-->

-Rackspace has two DBA service blocks that offers you and your database access to world-class DBAs and database engineers:
+Rackspace has two DBA service blocks that offer you and your database access to world-class DBAs and database engineers:

-•	Proactive database management
+- Proactive database management
-•	Advanced database tuning
+- Advanced database tuning

 With Proactive Database Management, customers can offload monitoring, support, security management, and other daily database management tasks.

 Advanced Database Tuning includes a team of experienced and certified DBAs.
-These DBAs offer an extra layer of support by focusing on continual performance optimization through regular health checks, advanced troubleshooting, long-term planning, and best practices consultation.
+These DBAs provide an extra layer of support by focusing on continual performance optimization through regular health checks, advanced troubleshooting, long-term planning, and best practices consultation.

 Rackspace DBAs are highly experienced across the most popular Relational, NoSQL, and Cloud Native databases.
 This vendor agnostic offering